Sexual misconduct disclosure policy

 Sexual misconduct disclosure process: covered student employees

-The sexual misconduct disclosure and verification process applies to graduate students who will are in a position of authority over other students, this includes:
+The sexual misconduct disclosure and verification process applies to graduate students who are in a position of authority over other students, this includes:

-• Academic student employees in paid positions covered by the ASE-UAW collective bargaining agreement
+- All academic student employees in paid positions covered by the ASE-UAW collective bargaining agreement

-• All prospective graduate student employees hired to do student assistant work.
+- All prospective graduate student employees hired to do student assistant work.
 Any graduate student hired to do student assistant (non-ASE) work must be placed in a graduate student employee job profile Student Assistant – Grad, job code 10889 or Student Assistant UWT – Grad, job code 10981 in Tacoma.

 The sexual misconduct disclosure process excludes positions funded by scholarship/fellowship stipends.
 For more information about student job profiles, visit the Compensation webpage.